dirkhh/adsb-feeder-image/README.md

 <a href="https://adsb.im/home"><img src="https://adsb.im/static/images/adsb.im.logo.png" height="30" alt="adsb.im homepage"></a>

 Easy to use turn-key SD card image for a number of single board computers (or to run in an x86 VM).
-Currently we are building images for
+Currently we are building the following images:
+- Raspberry Pi Raspian based, supports Zero 2, 3a/b, and 4 (tested on Zero 2W, 3a, and 4 - note that Pi Zero W will NOT work)
-- Raspberry Pi Zero 2, 3a/b, and 4 (tested on Zero 2W, 3a, and 4 - note that Pi Zero W will NOT work)
+- Raspberry Pi DietPi based, supports Zero 2, 3a/b, and 4 (tested on Zero 2W, 3a, and 4 - note that Pi Zero W will NOT work)
-- Pi 5 is in the works, but not available as integrated image, yet
-- Asus Tinkerboard (tested)
+- Raspberry Pi 5, DietPi based (tested)
-- Libre Computing Le Potato (tested) and Renegade (tested)
+- Libre Computing Le Potato (tested)
-- Orange Pi 3LTS (tested - no wifi support), 4LTS, 5, and 5plus (tested)
+- Orange Pi Zero 3 and 5plus (both tested)
-- Banana Pi M5 / M2P
-- Odriod C4
-- Rockpi 4 (tested)
 - NanoPi NEO3 (tested)
+- Pine64

 - VM setup under VirtualBox (easy), VMware (almost as easy), or Proxmox (advanced users) -- note that when running in VMs, there are known issues that are outside of the control of the image with USB timing that frequently lead to MLAT issues.

+This setup can work on many other systems - if there is enough demand, we can easily add more boards (as long as they have reasonably well supported versions of ideally DietPi or also Armbian available).
+Additionally, this software stack (with some differences in the user experience) can be installed on any DietPi board and even on most generic Linux systems running a Debian based distribution.

 The idea is to create a "complete" ADS-B feeder that feeds pretty much all of the ADS-B flight trackers / aggregators.